rggoria/ci-portfolio-website/readme.rst

 Introduction
 ###################

-This project is a website that I made to show the different web applications I have developed.
+This project is a website that I made to shows the web application I have developed.
 It's like a collection of my work that demonstrates my skills in creating websites and web applications.
 In my project, you can see different types of web technologies that I have used, such as HTML, CSS, and JavaScript.